-In Islington, our Social, Emotional, Mental Health (SEMH) Services are still operational virtually and available to support any young person in the borough of Islington who may be displaying difficulties with their emotional wellbeing and/or mental health.
+In Islington, our Social, Emotional, Mental Health (SEMH) Services are available to support any young person in the borough who may be displaying difficulties with their emotional wellbeing and/or mental health.
 Referrals can be made through our central point of access.
 Please note, all referrals are screened for safeguarding in the first instance.

-Islington Child and Adolescent Mental Health Service (CAMHS) website provides information about their service.
+The Islington Child and Adolescent Mental Health Service (CAMHS) website provides information about th service.

 Kooth is a free online counselling and emotional well-being support service providing young people aged 11-18 years (up to 19th birthday) in Islington with a free, safe and secure means of accessing support from a professional team of qualified counsellors.
 Alternatively, if young people don’t feel like talking to a counsellor, there are numerous wellbeing resources on the website that young people can access for support and advice.

 Childline can be contacted online or by phone: 0800 1111.
 They also have lots of articles and message boards for young people from age 11 (all message boards are moderated).

 Barnardo’s has a specific helpline which has been set up to support Black, Asian and Minority Ethnic young people and families.
 This helpline was set up in response to the impact of the Covid-19 pandemic on Black, Asian and minority ethnic communities who have been disproportionately affected.
 The service is aimed at children, young people and their families from these communities.
 Helpline advisors can provide a service in English, Urdu, Hindi, Punjabi, Amharic, Tigrinya and Mirpuri.
 Therapeutic sessions can be provided in English, Bengali, Hindi, French, Punjabi and Greek.
 You can find more information on their helpline.

 Managing worries and anxieties: for children and young people